-The company meets its day to day working capital requirements through an overdraft facility that is due for renewal on 30 September 2013.
-The overdraft has an approved limit of \$400,000 and was drawn to \$341,278 as at 30 June 2013 (See also note 7a to the financial statements).
+The company meets its day to day working capital requirements through an overdraft facility.
+The overdraft has an approved limit of \$400,000 and was drawn to \$351,581 as at 30 June 2014.

-An interest expense of \$18,323 was incurred during the 2013 financial year.
+An interest expense of \$16,660 was incurred during the 2014 financial year.

-The company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Directors' Report on pages 1 to 4.
+The company's business activities, together with the factors likely to affect its future development, performance and position are set out in the directors' report on pages 1 to 4.
 The financial position of the company, its cash flows, liquidity position and borrowing facilities are described in the financial statements.

-The current economic environment is difficult, resulting in revenue decreasing and the company again reporting an operating loss for the year.
-The directors' consider that the outlook presents significant challenges in terms of banking business volume and pricing as well as for operating costs.
+The current economic environment is difficult and while revenue continues to increase the company has again reported an operating loss for the year.
+The directors consider that the outlook presents significant challenges in terms of banking business volume and pricing as well as for operating costs.
 Whilst the directors have instituted measures to preserve cash and secure additional finance, these circumstances create material uncertainties over future trading results and cash flows.